SAP-samples/teched2022-AP160/exercises/ex1/README.md

 * Design and Develop extension in AppGyver and Embed as Mash up in SAP Sales and Service Cloud Version 2
 * Embed a pre-delivered Mashup in SAP Sales and Service Cloud Version 2

+Design and Develop extension in AppGyver and Embed as Mash up in SAP Sales and Service Cloud Version 2 Embed a pre-delivered Mashup in SAP Sales and Service Cloud Version 2